dazuma/toys/toys/docs/guide.md

 [Toys directory](#Toys_directories).
 Within the Toys directory, create a directory named `.data` and copy your data files there.

-You may then "find" a data file by providing the relative path to the file from the `.data` directory.
+You mcanay then "find" a data file by providing the relative path to the file from the `.data` directory.
 When defining a tool, use the {Toys::DSL::Tool#find_data} directive in a Toys file.
 Or, at tool execution time, call {Toys::Context#find_data} (which is a convenience method for getting the tool source object using the `TOOL_SOURCE` key, and calling {Toys::SourceInfo#find_data} on it).
 In either case, `find_data` locates a matching file (or directory) among the data files, and returns the full path to that file system object.
-You may then read the file or perform any other operation on it.
+You can then read the file or perform any other operation on it.

 For example, take the following directory structure: